 - Abide by the determinations of the CAPIC board in QA matters.

-The CAPIC office reviews each program’s online profiles annually to ensure that each program continues to meet CAPIC member standards, and programs annually sign an attestation of the accuracy and completeness of their full profile on our online directory .
+CAPIC internship and postdoctoral agency programs also annually sign an attestation of the accuracy and completeness of their full profile on our online directory .
 For CAPIC doctoral internship program members, this also helps ensure that their online profiles are updated for the annual online match process, which begins each Fall and runs through the Spring.

 Status Change Review: Existing program members who seek to upgrade their program status (e.g. add a Full-Time program or add a new training site) follow essentially the same procedures as a new application review, although no application fee is required and a site visit is left to the discretion of the CAPIC Board member conducting the review.

 As-Needed vs. Periodic QA Site Visits: Policy update (effective 06/02/2018): CAPIC has ceased requiring periodic QA site visits of its programs every five years.
 Instead, QA site visits of programs are conducted on an as-needed basis, when a violation of CAPIC membership criteria, policy and/or procedure is alleged.
 When this occurs, the program member is assigned to review the program, contact the relevant parties (e.g. students, supervisors, DCT’s, etc.) to determine the validity of the allegations, and propose actions/steps to address the matter.
 The board member may, as appropriate, also review the program’s online profile and supplementary documentation, and for conducting a site visit of the program.
 If a shortfall is found, CAPIC offers assistance and/or guidance to help the program address it.
 If appropriate, remedial or disciplinary actions may also be proposed, as described in the Grievance section further below.
 Documentation of the QA review and site visit is then maintained by the CAPIC office.

 This quality assurance program is possible only because all members – doctoral academic programs, doctoral internship programs and postdoctoral training programs – are committed to quality training and to actively participating in maintaining it throughout the entire system.